-118 patients were randomised and 60 agreed to monitoring only.
+Results: 118 patients were randomised: 60 agreed to monitoring only.
 Energy efficiency upgrading was carried out in 42% of homes randomised to intervention.
-Independent energy efficiency action was taken by 15% of control participants and 18% in the monitoring group.
-The main outcome measures were respiratory and general health status, home energy efficiency and hospital admissions.

-Intention-to-treat analysis found no difference in outcomes between the two groups.
-In 45 patients, who had energy efficiency action independent of original randomisation, there were significant improvements in respiratory symptom scores (adjusted mean 9.0, 95% CI 2.5-15.5), decreases in estimated annual fuel costs (-£65.3, 95% CI -£31.9- -£98.7) and improved home energy efficiency rating (1.1, 95% CI 0-1.4).
+Independent energy efficiency action was taken by 15% of control participants and 18% in monitoring group.
+Intention to treat analysis found no difference in outcomes between the two groups.
+In 45 patients who had energy efficiency action, independent of original randomisation, there were significant improvements in respiratory symptom scores (adjusted mean 9.0, 95%CIs 2.5 to 15.5), decreases in estimated annual fuel costs (-£65.3, 95%CIs -31.9 to -98.7) and improved home energy efficiency rating (1.1, 0.8 to 1.4).

-COPD patients are unlikely to take up home energy efficiency upgrading, if offered.
-Secondary "pragmatic" analysis suggests that those who do take action may achieve clinically significant improvement in respiratory health, which is not associated with an increase in indoor warmth.
+Conclusions: Patients who have had a hospital admission for COPD are unlikely to take up home energy efficiency upgrading, if offered.
+Secondary 'pragmatic' analysis suggests that those who do take action may achieve clinically significant improvement in respiratory health which is not associated with an increase in indoor warmth.